 - 1 teaspoon lemon zest (or 1 tablespoon orange zest*)

 - 3/4 cup plus 1 tablespoon cold buttermilk, plus more for brushing

 - Optional: turbinado sugar for topping

 - Preheat the oven to 400°F.

-- Slice strawberries.
+- Clean and slice strawberries.
 Zest and juice the lemon, reserving the zest for the shortcakes.
 Mix the berries with the 3 tablespoons sugar and 1 1/2 tablespoons fresh lemon juice.
 Allow to stand at room temperature for 1 hour or more, which lets them macerate and release their juices.
 (Or, do up to 24 hours in advance and refrigerate: bring to room temperature before serving.)

 - Add the 3/4 cup buttermilk to the flour and stir until all the buttermilk has just absorbed.
 Do not overstir.
 Use your hands to form the dough into a rough ball.
 Add the 1 tablespoon more buttermilk to help the dough come together.

 - Turn onto a lightly floured counter.
 Gently pat the dough out into a rectangle about 8” x 10” and about 3/4” thick (you may need to wash, dry and flour your hands to help pat it out).